LittleKingsguard/Eternity-Core/CharacterOptions/Powers/Types/Core.md

-The Core Powers of a playbook are the defining tricks that make that playbook distinct from others possessing the same stats.
+The Core Modules of a playbook are the defining tricks that make that playbook distinct from others possessing the same stats.
 Each playbook should have two that combine to identify their theme.